chethan1095/angular-auth/README.md

 # angular-auth

 "npm install" for angular app

-next ng serve
+next run ng serve

-type node server to run the server
+type node server to run the server from server folder